 However, even though they couldn’t stop eating it (it’s that delicious!), people squirmed upon finding out the sauce was made from organ meat.
 So I stopped telling them.

-If you’re wondering what this secret sauce was, it's the one we're making today!
+If you’re wondering what this secret sauce was, it's the fried chicken liver with onions we're making today!